WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 The code above does not compile due to the property wrapper requires the `name` to be a stored property but `@Observable` transforms it into a computed property.

+TODO: A screenshot shows the compile failure

-Here is the necessary part of the expansion result:
+Here is the key part of the macro expansion:

 ```swift
 @Observable